LearnersGuild/learning-os/game/rule-book.md

 * I show up on time
 * When I'm out of integrity, I quickly name it

 Unlike Skill Stats, there are no levels, or leveling up when it comes to Value Stats.
-Instead Values are represented using a single 1 to 5 score.
+Instead Values are represented using a single alignment score from 1 to 5.
 5 being the highest demonstration of the value, and 1 being the lowest.
 Each behavior within a value's behavior set is also scored from 1 to 5.

 Value Stats changed based on self, peer, and mentor assessment.
 They have a "decay factor", so the older an assessment is, the less weight it has on the overall Value score.
 This gives player's a chance to recover their score from poor behavior and removes the "permanent record" feel of the Value Stat.

-### Health Stats
+### Quality Stats

+Different than Skill and Value stats, Quality stats are orthogonal to the terrain traversed, and the behavior that a player demonstrates.
+They indicate the *quality & precision with which someone is traversing the terrain.*

+Most Quality stats are derived from post-challenge evaluation rubrics.
+For example, a challenge might require that a piece of code be evaluated for Code Readability, Test Coverage, and Commit Quality, and Completeness.

+These four evaluation criteria are Quality Stats.

+Quality stats are measure as a percentage (0 to 100%), and are weighed based on the challenge's XP.
+They also have a "decay factor" similar to Value Stats.

+While most Quality Stats are derived from challenge rubrics, some Quality stats are built into the game mechanics.
+For example: Self assessment is a Quality Stat that measures the precision with which a player assesses their contribution to a group or pair project.
+Other built in Quality Stats might include: Other assessment, Feedback Quality, Mentorship Quality...etc.

 ### Stat Sheet
-The stat sheet reflects the player's skill levels, their demonstration of values, and their health.

 Every player has a stat sheet that is visible to them that tracks their progress and success in the game.

-### Gradual Reveal

-Players start tracking a new skill when they encounter a challenge that exposes them to it.
-They start off with a few skills that are being tracked and as the game develops the list grows.
+The stat sheet reflects the player's skill levels, their demonstration of values, and the quality of their play.

+Players start off the game with a minimal stat sheet.
+They are tracking a handful of skill, value, and quality stats.
+As players advance through they game, they encounter challenges that expose them to new skills, values, and quality rubrics.
+Once they do, that Stat is added to their Stat Sheet for tracking.

 ### Player Level & Player Values

 The highest and most important stat is the player level.
 This is the sum total of all that players'

+### Stat Groups

+Stats of the same type can be grouped together in a stat group.
+For example, there might be a "Front End Skills" Stat Group composed of 3 Skill stats: CSS, HTML & jQuery.

+The Stat Group level is the sum of all levels of the underlying Skill Stats.
+In the above example, if the Player was a CSS Level 1, HTML Level 1, and jQuery Level 2, they would be a Front End Skill level 4.

+Another example of a Stat Group might be a Quality Stat Group called "Code Quality", this could be composed of 4 Quality Stats: Commit Quality, Test Coverage, Readability, Modularity.
+In this case, the Quality Stat Group's percentage would be the average of the 4 Quality Stats that it's composed of.

+### Stat Quadrants

+Stat Groups can be further organized into Stat Quadrants.
+There are four Stat Quadrants: Personal, Social, Technical, and Systemic.
+Stat Quadrants each have a rolled up Level, Quality percentage, and Value Score

+### Player Level, Value, & Quality

+The highest player stats are the Player's rolled up Skill Level, Values Alignment, and Quality Percentage.
+The Player Skill level is the sum of all the Player's individual skill levels.
+The Values Alignment is the average of all their individual Value Stats, and the Player's Quality Percentage is the average of all their individual Quality Stats.

 ## Game Objects

-### Skills

-Skills are the high-level learning outcomes of our Applied Game.

-They are similar to a professional skill or field of the kind that would appear on a job description or the learning outcomes as listed on a course syllabus.

- Generally, skill levels have a one-to-one correlation with a domain on the Skills Map.
-Learners who complete all of the required nodes in a domain gain the skill level.

-Examples: "Skill: Web Developer; Levels: Novice, Apprentice, Practitioner, Expert", "Skill: Learning Mentor; Levels: Novice, Apprentice, Practitioner"

-### Skill Points

-Skill points, or SP for short, are numeric values representing advancement towards a particular skill.
-They are akin to XP (experience points) in game design.

-**The primary motivator for learners is to accumulate SP.** These are the primary signifiers of learning in our Applied Game, and as such, they should be _accurate_ and _precise_ indicators.

-Skill points are gained by completing tasks (as defined on the Skills Map) and are associated with specific _objectives_.

-### Levels

 ### Missions